mspnp/aks-baseline/08-secret-managment-and-ingress-controller.md

 1. Install the Traefik Ingress Controller

-   > Install the Traefik Ingress Controller, it will used the mounted TLS certificate provided by the CSI driver, which is the in-cluster secret management solution.
+   > Install the Traefik Ingress Controller; it will use the mounted TLS certificate provided by the CSI driver, which is the in-cluster secret management solution.

    ```bash
    kubectl apply -f https://raw.githubusercontent.com/mspnp/reference-architectures/master/aks/workload/traefik.yaml